cs50nestm/web/breakout2022/README.md

 8. Execute `cd breakout` to change into that directory.
 9. Execute `ls`.
 You should see this problem’s distribution code, including `sketch.js`, `index.html` and `style.css`.
 12. Your now ready to start working on your game!
-13. Follow the Live Server documentation to preview your application.
+13. Execute `http-server` to preview your application.

 ## Specification